charliegdev/javascript-notes/backbone/collections.markdown

 }
 ```

+However notice that in this form, you add those listeners to the instance variable, not the prototype itself.

 ## Only Invoke Callback Once: `once()`

 Just like `on()`, but causes the bound callback to fire only once before being removed.
 Handy for saying *"the next time X happens, do this."*.
 When multiple events are passed in using the space separated syntax, the evet will fire once for every event, not once for a combination for all events.